 A holder of a wholesale dealer’s license may dispense vinous or malt beverages for promotional purposes at the wholesale dealer’s premises without charge to invited employees of first, second, and third class licensees, provided the invited employees are of legal drinking age, and the wholesale dealer obtains a wine or malt tasting permit.

 At the request of a first class or second-class licensee, a holder of a manufacturer’s, rectifier’s, or wholesale dealer’s license may distribute without charge to the first or second class licensee’s management and staff, provided they are of legal drinking age, two ounces per person of vinous or malt beverages for the purpose of promoting the beverage.
-No permit is required but written notice of the event shall be provided to the Department of Liquor and Lottery, Liquor Division Licensing Office at least five (5) days prior to the date of the tasting.
+No permit is required but written notice of the event shall be provided to the Department of Liquor and Lottery, Division of Liquor Control Licensing Office at least five (5) days prior to the date of the tasting.
 Do not complete this permit application in this situation.